prayash106/APEC_8601/README.md

 d)	Write a narrative description of how the different scenarios differ in terms of what classes expand/contract and where.

+Crafting a narrative description of how the scenarios differ in terms of land use changes is essential.
+Highlighting which classes expand or contract and where these changes occur will provide valuable insights into the potential impacts of different policy decisions and socio-economic pathways on land use patterns.

 Adhering to our policy definition, we see no expansion into croplands after implementing the policy change.
 For both cases of SSP and all years our original cropland area remains unchanged which is to be expected based on how we defined our policy intervention.
 Comparing between SSP1 and SSP5, we do see some changes in other classes as compared to business-as-usual scenario.
 In case of SSP1, we see rapid expansion of croplands, other natural lands, and urban areas into forest areas – with majority of increase in case of croplands.
 While on the other hand, we see similar pattern of increase in case of SSP5 but at a comparatively gradual and less aggressive rate.

 ### Component 2: